chrisgen19/improv-standard-guide/speed-optimization/README.md

 - **Use a caching mechanism**: Caching is the process of storing a copy of a resource locally, so that it doesn't need to be re-downloaded every time it's requested.
 This can greatly improve the speed of a website by reducing the number of HTTP requests.
 - **Optimize code**: Optimize code by minifying and compressing HTML, CSS, and JavaScript files.
 Use a build tool like webpack or gulp to automate this process.
 - **Test, Measure and Monitor**: Continuously measure your website's performance and make changes as needed.
 Use monitoring tools such as Google Analytics, New Relic, or Loggly to track the performance of your website over

+## 2. Optimize Image

+Speed optimization is an important aspect of web development, as it can greatly impact the user experience and the overall performance of a website.
+Here is a general procedure for optimizing the speed of a website:

+## ![✔] 1.1 Structure your solution by components

+**TL;DR:** The worst large applications pitfall is maintaining a huge code base with hundreds of dependencies - such a monolith slows down developers as they try to incorporate new features.
+Instead, partition your code into components, each gets its folder or a dedicated codebase, and ensure that each unit is kept small and simple.
+Visit 'Read More' below to see examples of correct project structure

+**Otherwise:** When developers who code new features struggle to realize the impact of their change and fear to break other dependent components - deployments become slower and riskier.
+It's also considered harder to scale-out when all the business units are not separated

 ### Prerequisites